-New York City is the world’s financial capital, but is also famous worldwide for its music and dance culture.
-There’s fairly massive number of bars and clubs are spread all over five boroughs with many of them located in Manhattan and Brooklyn, but when it comes to choosing the right one you’ll want a little guidance.
-One of the best spots for local music venues is Lower Manhattan / LES, a part of the city known for its music and culture.
-The large variety of places that have local and artists from other states playing anything from jazz to hip hop music can you desperate about where to go tonight.
-In this article you will find the five best local music venues in the Lower Manhattan, the heart of music live in the city that never sleeps.
+New York City is the world’s financial capital.
+However, it’s also famous worldwide for its music and dance culture.
+There’s a massive number of bars and clubs spread all over five boroughs.
+Many of them are located in Manhattan and Brooklyn.
+As a result, when it comes to choosing the right one you’ll want a little guidance.
+One of the best spots for local music venues is Lower Manhattan.
+The Lower East Side (LES) is a part of the city known for its music and culture.
+These places feature great variety.
+From local or out-of-state artists playing anything from jazz, to hip hop, to indie music, as an example.
+In this article you’ll find the five best local music venues in Lower Manhattan.
+It’s the heart of live music in the city that never sleeps.

-Mercury Lounge has a mix of local bands with some big names playing there occasionally.
+Mercury Lounge has a mix of local bands with some big names playing occasionally.
 Tickets aren’t so expensive and usually won’t cost you more than $10.
-The place doesn’t have many seats so prepare to stand for the entire performance or take small breaks to refill your drinks and continue to enjoy the music.
+There aren’t many seats so be prepared to stand for the entire performance.
+Take small breaks to refill your drinks and continue to enjoy the music.

 217 East Houston St. New York, NY 10002

 Every New Yorker knows about Webster Hall.
 It’s the iconic place for nightlife and almost any big music event in the city.
 The place was built in 1886 and served as a theater.
 Webster Hall has five separate large rooms for different music styles and performances.
 The Grand Ballroom is the largest space with a 1400 person occupancy.
 Next, The Marlin Room accomodates 600 people.
 Then there’s the Studio for up to 400 people.
 Lastly, the Balcony Lounge and Sports Bar for smaller groups.
 Keep in mind this place is always crowded.
 Get inside in advance to be in the front is the best strategy to enjoy your evening.

 125 E 11th St, New York, NY 10003